 XQuery is intended for labeling information extracted from multiple structured sources, such as XML documents, object repositories, and relational databases.

-The outliner presents the list of all components (namespace declarations, variables and functions) from the imported modules together with the components declared in the current file.
-Components can be sorted by name and grouped by type, location and namespace.
+The Outline view displays the list of all components (namespace declarations, variables, and functions) from the imported modules, along with the components declared in the current file.
+Components can be sorted by name and grouped by type, location, and namespace.

-The outliner filter text field allows you to quickly find a component by knowing its name, or to display in the tree only the components matching the search expression.
+The Outline view's 'filter text' field allows you to quickly find a component by its name, or to display in the tree only the components matching the search expression.

 The Content Completion Assistant is triggered by the CTRL+SPACE shortcut at any point in the expression.
 It shows the list of all the available XQuery functions and keywords.

 For all the supported XML database engines (eXist, MarkLogic, Tiger Logic, Oracle, SQL Server, Documentum xDB (X-Hive/DB), etc.), the Content Completion Assistant displays both the XQuery standard functions and the extension functions available for that engine.

 Each of the extension functions are displayed, along with their documentation, thus the relevant information is readily available.

 The Content Completion Assistant offers variables and functions from the edited file and also from the imported XQuery modules.